JonathanWilbur/mueller-report/volume1.md

 In addition, the investigation produced evidence of FARA violations involving Michael Flynn.
-Those potential violations, however, concerned a country other than Russia (i.e., Turkey) and were resolved when Flynn admitted to the underlying facts in the statement of offense that accompanied his guilty plea to a false-statements charge. statement of offense, United States v.
-Michael T Flynn, No. l:17-cr-232 (D.D.C.
+Those potential violations, however, concerned a country other than Russia (i.e., Turkey) and were resolved when Flynn admitted to the underlying facts in the statement of offense that accompanied his guilty plea to a false-statements charge.
+Statement of offense, United States v.
+Michael T Flynn, No. 1:17-cr-232 (D.D.C.
 Dec.
 1, 2017), Doc.
 4 ("Flynn statement of offense").
 1281

 The investigation did not, however, yield evidence sufficient to sustain any charge that any